Thymin3/Heart-Disease-EDA-and-Visualization/README.md

 File: Heart_Disease_EDA_and_Visualization.ipynb

 ## Note
-- All outputs in the notebook have been cleared to reduce file size.
-Please rerun the notebook to view outputs and visualizations.
+- Plotly plot outputs in the notebook have been cleared to reduce file size.
+Please rerun the notebook to view all outputs and visualizations.
 - For the full dataset, please refer to the [source website on Kaggle](https://www.kaggle.com/datasets/kamilpytlak/personal-key-indicators-of-heart-disease).

 ## Module Information